Kairotic/mistakes/mistakes.md

 also an important constraint, partly due to the need for use in public places.
 We therefore designed the blocks as disks, painted white and black on opposing sides, and without physical connections.
-Instead, we embedded used magnets within them so that the orientation and position of the disks could be picked up by a grid of sensors in the base of the pattern matrix, via the *hall effect*.
+Instead, we embedded magnets within them so that the orientation and position of the disks could be picked up by a grid of sensors in the base of the pattern matrix, via the *hall effect*.
 The hall effect sensors detect the polarity of nearby magnetic fields, and even with fairly